crawl/crawl/crawl-ref/docs/crawl_manual.rst

   advance more slowly in experience than any other species, gain skills slightly less quickly than Humans and, due to their status, refuse to worship any god.

-Moon Moths (MM)
+Mothkin (Mo)
-  Moon Moths are a winged, insectoid species rumored to hail from the moon far above.
+  Mothkin are a winged, insectoid species rumored to hail from the moon far above.
 They bear a striking resemblance to their smaller cousins and share their deadly obsession with glowing spherical objects.